 In terms of joy, I give running a blog or web business a 9.
 Blogging is not a 10 because there will be the inevitable server crash or extremely rude commenter/client.

-Key realization: The reason why both real estate and blogging score so highly in Joy is because both are entrepreneurial endeavors where you are your own boss.
+Key realization: The reason why both real estate and blogging score so highly in Joy is because both are entrepreneurial endeavors.
 You are the king of your castle and CEO of your business.
 Being your own boss feels so much better than having to report to someone!

 No risk, no reward as they say.
-Due to leverage in real estate, you can either make $5 for every dollar your asset goes up with a 20% down payment, or you can lose 100% of your down payment if your property declines by ~20%.
+Due to leverage in real estate, you can either make $5 for every dollar your asset goes up with a 20% down payment, or you can lose 100% of your down payment if your property declines by 20%.
 Due to the long term trend of real estate moving up and to the right, the risk of owning real estate declines over time.
 You just don’t want to over lever at the top of the market and be forced to sell at the bottom.
 Hopefully more people will follow my 30/30/3 home buying rule.

 There’s also concentration risk when buying real estate.
 The median American has ~80% of his/her net worth tied into real estate.
-This is why I’ve been doing more research into real estate crowdsourcing companies that allow for smaller, more surgical real estate investments around the country.
-Due to leverage and concentration risk, I give real estate a 6.
-If I knew everybody would hold onto their property for 20+ years, then I’d give real estate an 8.
+This is why investing in publicly-traded REITs and real estate crowdsourcing companies that allow for smaller, more surgical real estate investments around the country are good solutions.

 The biggest risk you have when blogging is your pride.
 You’re either going to write something that resonates with someone or you’re going to hear crickets.
 If you’re someone who is not a self-starter and doesn’t have a thick skin, blogging can crunch your ego.

 It is much easier to sell real estate for top dollar.
 As a result, I give real estate a 9 and blogging a 6.
-I would give real estate a 10, but the 5% commission take still exists despite the internet allowing buyers to easily find properties they like and electronically sign documents with boiler plate legalese allowing sellers to easily transact as well.
+I would give real estate a 10, but the average 5% selling commission that still exists is a bummer for sellers.

 Why Not Do Both?